CobbTyler18/elive-user-guide/Readme.md

 There are a few steps mentioned on this section to get the package and try it out.

     1. First step is to find and download the original source code.
-    2. Second, if your package program comes in tar+gzip format with the extension .tar.gz, format with the extension .tar .bz2 or tar + xz format , it usually contain a directory called package-version with all the sources inside.
+    2. Second, if your package program comes in tar+gzip format with the extension .tar.gz, format with the extension .tar .bz2 or tar + xz format , it usually contains a directory called package-version with all the sources inside.
     3. Third, if your program comes as some other sort of archive, you should unpack it with the appropriate tools and repack it.

 ## Simple build systems

     1. Simple programs comes with a Makefile which can be compiled by invoking make.
-    2. Compile and run to make sure your program works so it wonot break something else while its installing or running.
+    2. Compile and run to make sure your program works so it wont break something else while its installing or running.
     3. You can run make clean to clean up the build directory.
     4. You can use the make uninstall to remove all the installed files.